 This day consists of 7-8 hours trek.
-In this day we pass through glaciated valley and herder’s camp where we’ll camp for the night.
+On this day we pass through glaciated valley and herder’s camp where we’ll camp for the night.

-Descending to the Broad Basins and hiking along green Tibetan Meadows, today we will cross the Kong La from where we can have a amazing view of Namtso Lake and Nyenchen Thangla Ranges.
+Descending to the Broad Basins and hiking along with green Tibetan Meadows, today we will cross the Kong La from where we can have an amazing view of Namtso Lake and Nyenchen Thangla Ranges.

-His day we get to witness the nomadic camps and their herds of animals as we hike through green carpet of grasses.
-We will have a lunch by the lake and follow the jeep trial all the way to Tashi Do hermitage and finally camp at the end of the day.
+On this day, we get to witness the nomadic camps and their herds of animals as we hike through the green carpet of grasses.
+We will have lunch by the lake and follow the jeep trail all the way to Tashi Do hermitage and finally camp at the end of the day.

 We drive back to Lhasa via Yangbachen.
 Spend the night at the hotel.